 - Quality of Language.
 Make an effort to type in full words and sentences.
 Put a space after punctuation and capitalise the start of sentences.
 You're not writing a text message, and you are not in any hurry.
 It is very easy to tell the difference between a non-native speaker (who is more than welcome here) and somebody who is simply not making any effort to be coherent.
 You won't be moderated for using text speak, but it certainly won't endear you to other users.
 Similarly, use paragraphs and line breaks, because nobody wants to read an enormous wall of text.

 - Reporting Content.
-If you think a thread or post needs moderator attention then you can let us know by clicking "report this post" and telling us what the problem is.
-If things need to go further, send a PM to any of our fine moderators.
-Naturally, we as moderators do not read every post in every thread, and appreciate a helpful head's up from readers when something untoward is going on.
-If you have a problem with a moderator, send that moderator a private message, and if you are still dissatisfied, send a private message to axumblade, the Lead Moderator.
-If you are banned and cannot login, email email@example.com with your issue and you will get a response from the Lead Moderator.
-Do not post these issues in the forums, outside of moderator-sanctioned threads, or on the moderator’s wall - doing so may result in moderation action against you.
+If you think a thread or post needs moderator attention then you can let us know by clicking "report this post" and telling us what the problem is in a respectful manner.
+If things need to go further, send a PM to any of our moderators.
+Naturally, we as moderators do not read every post in every thread, and appreciate a helpful heads up from readers when something inappropriate is going on.
+Do not report the same post more than once; there might be plenty of reasons for a reported post not getting handled immediately.
+Be respectful of the process and trust that every report is carefully examined before it is either dismissed or acted upon.